Shades of Astbury Village, Cheshire. The Cartwright's Family Tomb lies in the grounds of St Mary's Church which you can see in the distance.

 Before he met Mary Cartwright, Joseph had married 28 year old Charlotte Smith on 17 Feb 1792 in Nottingham.
 She was the daughter of William Smith of Nottingham who became both Mayor and Sheriff in his time.
 They had 4 children - Daft Smith Churchill, born on 6 March 1793, and christened on 3 April 1793 at St Mary Gate Independent, Nottingham.
 His christian name was the maiden name of his maternal great-grandmother, Mary Daft.
 Edmund Churchill 1794-1806 who died young, and Isabella Hannah Churchill, born in 1795.
 Their 4th child was Hannah Charlotte Churchill who was born on 17 April 1802, and christened on 20 April.
 Joseph's wife Charlotte died that year, and Joseph found himself the father of three very young children (Isabella Hannah had died in infancy)

 Mary Cartwright therefore found herself with three step-children to look after.
 Joseph as a Methodist Pastor would have had a lot of work to do already.
 Despite their workload, Mary and Joseph had two daughters - Mary Cartwright Churchill, christened 07 May 1807, and Charlotte Cartwright Churchill born 12 Apr 1809, and christened 05 Jul 1809.
 A nice touch by Mary, knowing that her father Thomas' line of Cartwrights had come to an end with the death of her brother John at 12 years old.
 At least the family name would live on in part.
 Her youngest daughter Charlotte did not marry, because all census record her as single, living with her married sister, Mary.
-Mary's eldest daughter, Mary Cartwright Churchill, had married Andrew Perston on 4 May 1834 at Barony, Lanarkshire.
-They had 3 daughters: Charlotte Churchill Perston, Elizabeth Reid Perstn and Mary Churchill Perston.
-Andrew's brother James had been one of the survivors of the SS Forfarshire on which his sister-in-law's step-son, drowned.
-We return to him now.
+Mary's eldest daughter, Mary Cartwright Churchill, had married Andrew Perston on 18 June 1833 at St Mary's Church, Nottingham.
+They had 3 daughters: Charlotte Churchill Perston, Elizabeth Reid Perston and Mary Churchill Perston.

-45 people were drowned, including Daft Churchill whose body was finally washed ashore, at North Shields, over a month later.
+45 people were drowned, including Daft Churchill and James Perston.
+Daft Churchill's body was finally washed ashore, at North Shields, over a month later.
+James's was never found.
 Daft Smith Churchill was buried at the Nottingham General Cemetery with the cemetery directors erecting an obelisk in his memory, near the entrance.
 The people of Sneinton, presented Grace Darling with a beautifully decorated pictorial bible, and they gave William Darling a silver cup, and his wife a silver cream jug, inscribed with the words "To the mother of Grace Darling".
 Grace's bravery sparked off a Nationwide fever as poets and painters paid tribute to her, and numerous gifts of money were sent to her.
 A year earlier, the nation had celebrated a new Queen ... now the people had another lady to honour.
 Sadly, Grace, died 4 years later of tuberculosis on October 20.
 She was only 26, and is buried at St Aidan's Church, Bamburgh.
 Her name lives on and Grace remains one of the most celebrated heroines ever.

 John Cartwright 1774 - 1786